 Table 1.
-Special mea nings of characters in Db2 commands (continued) Character Meaning in commands Asterisk () The meaning depends on the context: A single asterisk as a keyword-value indicates "all".
+Special meanings of characters in Db2 commands (continued) Character Meaning in commands Asterisk () The meaning depends on the context: A single asterisk as a keyword-value indicates "all".
 For example: -DISPLAY UTILITY () keyword-value An asterisk as the first character of a keyword-value indicates that a match for the value will be satisfied when all characters following the are the same.
 For example: (BCD) beginning-of-keyword-valueend-of-keyword-value An intermediate asterisk indicates that a match for the value will be satisfied when all characters preceding and all characters following the asterisk are the same.
 For example: (ABCEFG) keyword-value An asterisk as the final character of a keyword-value indicates that a match will for the value will be satisfied when all characters preceding the asterisk are the same.
-For example: (ABC) beginning-of-keyword-valuemiddle-of-keyword-valueend-of-keyword- value Asterisks used as the first, intermediate and final characters in a string are also valid.
+For example: (ABC) beginning-of-keyword-valuemiddle-of-keyword-valueend-of-keywordvalue Asterisks used as the first, intermediate and final characters in a string are also valid.
 For example: (BCDFGH) For example, DISPLAY UTILITY () displays the status of all utilities; whereas, DISPLAY UTILITY (R2) displays the status of all utilities whose identifiers begin with R2.
 The asterisk pattern-matching character is available to all Db2 commands, but not all Db2 commands support it.
 The asterisk can be used this way only in commands in which the pattern-matching operation is specifically supported.
 Underscore () Indicates that any character is a match a that position in a keyword value.
-For example, A_C matches any three-character keyword value with A as the first character and C as the third character.
-The two-character string NO Negates the keyword that follows.
-A negated keyword means the opposite of the keyword itself, and is often used to override a keyword default.
-In keywords that keyword itself; for example, in NODE.
+For example, A C matches any three-character keyword value with A as the first character and C as the third character.
+The two-character Negates the keyword that follows.
+A negated keyword means the opposite of the string NO keyword itself; for example, in NODE.